gofynd/fdk-client-golang/documentation/APPLICATION.md

 Success.
-Check the example shown below or refer `TokenResponse` for more details.
+Check the example shown below or refer `AppTokenResponse` for more details.

-Schema: `TokenResponse`
+Schema: `AppTokenResponse`